Skip to content

 • OAuth2 - For OAuth2 authentication.

-• OpenIdConnect - OpenIdConnect authorization.
+• OpenIdConnect - OpenIdConnect authorization. dasda How to import them:

-from esmerald.openapi.security.api_key import APIKeyInCookie, APIKeyInHeader, APIKeyInQuery
+from esmerald.security.api_key import APIKeyInCookie, APIKeyInHeader, APIKeyInQuery

-from esmerald.openapi.security.oauth2 import OAuth2
+from esmerald.security.oauth2 import OAuth2

-from esmerald.openapi.security.openid_connect import OpenIdConnect
+from esmerald.security.open_id import OpenIdConnect

 HTTPBase